robot-perception-group/Airship-MPC/README.md

  * The Gazebo simulation with wind and person tracking can be started with ```cd experiments/sim; ./airship_sim.sh 3```
  * The MPC can be tested standalone using it's own motion model for simulation with ```cd src; python3 blimps_costtest.py```
- * The solver generated trajectories and plots from our paper can be recreated with the scripts found in the folder experiments/trajectory
+ * The solver generated trajectories and plots from our paper can be recreated with the scripts found in the subfolders in folder experiments/trajectory

 ### Modify
  * A simulation with a stationary person can be started with <br> ```cd experiments/sim; ./airship_sim.sh 3 100 test arena_BLIMP_stat_target```
  * Constraints and properties of the MPC can be modified in ```src/blimp_nmpc_wrapper_node/nodes/formation_config.py``` including the number of airships in the formation.
 Whenever this is changed, a recompilation is necessary.
  * ```submodules/AirCap/packages/3rdparty/airship_simulation/deflate_blimp.sh``` can be used to alter the airship buoyancy and rigidity
+ * Wind and other environmental parameters affecting the airships can be modified by editing ```submodules/AirCap/packages/3rdparty/airship_simulation/blimp_description/urdf/description_plugin.xacro```.
+This folder also includes the physical model description of the airship and it's aerodynamic properties in Gazebo URDF format.
- * the script in ```submodules/AirCap/scripts/simulation/``` can be used to run various other experiments
+ * The scripts in ```submodules/AirCap/scripts/simulation/``` can be used to run various other experiments, including standard AirCap with multicopters

-### Real Blimp
+### Real Airship
-To run the controller on a real blimp, the vehicle needs an OpenPilot Revolution Flight controller and a companion computer with NVIDIA GPU connected via USB.
-We suggest a Jetson TX1 or TX2 with integrated wifi.
+To run the controller on a real airship, the vehicle needs an OpenPilot Revolution Flight controller or compatible and a companion computer capable of running neural networks and with wireless communication capability connected via USB.
+We are using an NVIDIA Jetson TX1 or TX2 with integrated wifi.
-ROS should be run in a multi master setup using fkie_multimaster, with an instance of the MPC running on each vehicle.
+ROS should ideally be run in a multi master setup using fkie_multimaster, with an instance of the MPC running on each vehicle.